Ok, I should probably start with a little about me and why I decided to start this blog. So here goes…

 I am a University Graduate currently working in the travel industry in my late twenties.
 Unfortunately I am part of the generation living in a time where social media and instant gratification is a priority for society.
 One major part of it is trying to meet a partner.
 Dating has become the hardest task possible; even harder than writing my dissertation.
 At least with my dissertation I could look at countless books and research my topic.
 Dating has no guidebook and no one will tell you if you’re doing it wrong.
 Dating apps, dating websites and social media has taken over the old fashioned way of meeting people so it’s become much harder to date!

 Men and women are constantly looking for perfection in a partner and unfortunately most of them are too stupid to realise that perfection doesn’t exist in another person.
 The grass isn’t always greener!

-Now for a quick bit into my past to give you a better idea of my history with men before I started dating….
+To give you a better idea of my history with men before I started dating….
 (This info might provide a little insight)

 This is where I entered the realms of hell – also known as dating and men!